ethicalmohit/terraform-aws-sentry/README.md

 - Creation of security group and attaching it with the instance.
 - Storing Terraform state backend in s3 with DynamoDB locking.
 - Getting the value of sentry initial username and password from the root module.
+- Static test analysis of the code through terratest or tftest.

 #### License